How Can We Help?

 There are three possible scenarios:

-1. Bleeding (hayd) stops before the maximum (240 hours/ten days and nights):
+- Bleeding (hayd) stops before the maximum (240 hours/ten days and nights):

-If a woman stopped bleeding before Fajr, with enough time to take a ritual bath (ghusl) and say Allah from the opening takbir of salat, her fast the following day will be valid.
+A woman stopped bleeding before Fajr, with enough time to take a ritual bath (ghusl) and say Allah from the opening takbir of salat – she will be obligated to fast.
+If she delays her ghusl until after Fajr (but before mid-morning), she will be required to make up for any prayers she missed during that interval (‘Isha and/or Fajr).

 Please note, the average time to perform ghusl to attain purity is 10-15 minutes.
+This includes the time needed to access water, remove clothes, complete the obligations of ghusl, re-dress, stand for prayer and recite takbir.

 However, if her bleeding stopped at dawn and there was not enough time to do the aforementioned (ghusl and takbir), her fast will be invalid.
 This is because there is no possibility for her to attain purity before the fast starts.
 Nonetheless, as the bleeding has ceased, it will be necessary for her to perform ghusl and resume salat.
 She is required to abstain from food and drink because she now qualifies for fasting.
 She must make-up (qada) this fast later.

-1. Bleeding (hayd) stops at the maximum (240 hours)
+- Bleeding (hayd) stops at the maximum (240 hours)

 If she delays her ghusl, she must make up for any missed prayers including ‘Isha and/or Fajr.

-1. Bleeding continues beyond the maximum (240 hours)
+- Bleeding continues beyond the maximum (240 hours)

 If her bleeding continues beyond the maximum (240 hours) – she must refer to her hayd and purity habits to determine which days are hayd.
 Even so, if 240 hours expires before the time for Fajr enters, she must fast the following day.